 Women who are unable to conceive using their own eggs may benefit from donor eggs.
-Froedtert & the Medical College of Wisconsin Reproductive Medicine Center has an active egg donation program to provide couples with this option.
+The Froedtert & MCW Reproductive Medicine Center has an active egg donation program to provide an individual or couple with this option.
 Our thorough screening process helps ensure that egg donation is safe for donors and a suitable option for recipients.

 Becoming an Egg Donor

-Healthy women, 21 to 33 years old, can help give the gift of life to an infertile couple through egg donation.
+Physically and mentally healthy women, 21 to 33 years old, can help give the gift of life to an infertile couple through egg donation.
+Ideal candidates are women with a flexible schedule who are responsible, honest and dedicated.
 Participation is completely confidential and donors are compensated.
 Proven fertility is desired, but not required.

-Women interested in becoming egg donors should begin by completing our online screening process, a secure and confidential online application.
+Women interested in becoming an egg donor should begin by completing our online screening process, a secure and confidential online application.
 The questionnaire asks for health, sexual and social history, as well as family medical history.

 The information submitted through this application is reviewed by a third party nurse specialist and an interview is scheduled with the donor candidate.
-Following the interview, the application is reviewed by the medical director of the Froedtert & the Medical College of Wisconsin Reproductive Medicine Center.
+Following the interview, the application is reviewed by the medical director of the Froedtert & MCW Reproductive Medicine Center.
 If approved, the candidate is listed as a donor.

 If you have passed the pre-screen application and have a password, you can log in here to complete the application.

 All egg donors must complete several screenings to ensure the health of the woman and eggs, including: